cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 Let us create our first Lambda function.

-Step 1: We need an AWS account firstly.
-We already have a section here for that.
+Step 1: Firts, We need an AWS account.
+This is discussed in Section :warning:.

-Step 2: We will be writing a function isPalindrome, which will check if the string is Palindrome String or not.
+Step 2: We will be writing a function that we call `isPalindrome`, which will check if the string is palindrome or not.

 :o: can syntax be improved so we can see the text